 Rae Dawn Chong,

-Mark Kaminsky is kicked out of the FBI for his rough treatment of a suspect.
+Mark Kaminski is kicked out of the FBI for his rough treatment of a suspect.
 He winds up as the sheriff of a small town in North Carolina.
-FBI Chief Harry Shannon, whose son has been killed by a mobster named Patrovina, enlists Kaminsky in a personal vendetta with a promise of reinstatement into the FBI if Patrovina is taken down.
-To accomplish this, Kaminsky must go undercover and join Patrovina's gang.
+FBI Chief Harry Shannon, whose son has been killed by a mobster named Patrovina, enlists Kaminski in a personal vendetta with a promise of reinstatement into the FBI if Patrovina is taken down.
+To accomplish this, Kaminski must go undercover and join Patrovina's gang.
 Written by

 Dave Gan <firstname.lastname@example.org>

 I own this movie.
 Well, I own most of Arnold's movies.
 But I've only watched this one 3 or 4 times over the last decade.
 It's not a great movie although I think I enjoy it a little bit more with each viewing.
 The flick does have its moments.
 I like the interplay between Max and Brenner.
 And Arnold plays a very cool Mafia-like guy.
 The ending -- if you could even call it that -- is terrible.
 Did the script say, "Insert ending here"?
 Nevertheless, I liked the action even if it was corny at times.
 And the style of the movie grows on you with each viewing.
 I give it a 6/10 for been slightly more enjoyable than average.

 15 of 18 people found this review helpful.

 Was this review helpful to you?